rali-udem/json-rnc/README.md

 A simple type can be followed by a *facets* as they are called in [XML Schema][] which define constraints on the value of the type.
 Facets are called validation keywords in [JSON-Schema][].
 Facets are defined with list of pairs of validation keywords followed by an equal sign and a value.
 All facets are written within parentheses preceded by the at-sign (`@`).
 The currently implemented facets are:

 -   `pattern`: defines a regular expression that the string value should match).
 For example: `string@(pattern="[A-Z][0-9]")` would match a two character string, the first character being a capital letter and the second a digit.
+Note that the pattern is checked as being *anchored*, i.e. the expression must match the whole value.
 As this is an often encountered facet, a pattern facet can also be written within slashes provided the regular expression does not contain a slash.
 So the previous type could be written simply as `/[A-Z][0-9]/`.
+In particular, // should be used to match a value which is an empty string.
 -   `minLength`, `maxLength` specifies the minimum (resp. maximum) length of the string value.
 -   `minimum`, `maximum` specifies the minimum (resp. maximum) value a numeric value can take.
 -   `minimumExclusive`, `maximumExclusive` is a boolean (`true` or `false`) that indicates whether the allowed value includes the specified minimum (resp. maximum)